SignalK/artemis-server/design/design.md

 ![](./incomingMsgHandling.png?raw=true)

 The consumers of the INTERNAL.KV queue can be built to suit.
-Each gets a copy of each message (topic/pubsub semantics), they can use filters to limit them, and they can perform any action to suit.
-Since INTERNAL.KV a topic, a consumer can pause while consuming or consume periodically and not loose messages.
+Each gets a copy of each message (topic/pubsub semantics), they can use filters to limit messages, and they can perform any action to suit.
+Since INTERNAL.KV is a topic, a consumer can pause while consuming or consume periodically and not loose messages.

+Large queues will be automatically paged to disk.
+Default is non-durable, but if durable messages are enabled, all messages are stored on disk, and will survive reboots.
 This is ideal for intermittent connections and data transfers to the cloud.

 Outgoing
 --------